Be very meticulous sending these “work samples.” Demonstrate the high quality of your work.

 See you soon!

-Read sample thank-you email to see how they they look.
-Take great care with these thank-you notes.
-Even though these are email messages, they are important examples of the quality of your work, your follow up skills, and your expertise sending effective email.
+Take great care with these thank you notes.
+Even though these are email messages, they are important examples of the quality of your work, your follow-up skills, and your expertise in sending effective emails.
 All of those are important points to make with a potential employer.

 More About Interview Thank You Notes

 - Sample Job Interview Thank You to the Person Who Referred You,

 - Sample Job Interview Thank You to an External Recruiter

 - Sample Thank You Note After a Bad Job Interview

 - Sending Your Thank You After the Job Interview